Choosing equipment for the heavier person

-Some people may choose to sleep in their chair - finding lying flat difficult and uncomfortable; a powered riser recliner chair may help provide a semi-reclined position with legs raised.
+- Some people may choose to sleep in their chair if they find lying flat difficult and uncomfortable; a powered riser recliner chair may help provide a semi-reclined position with legs raised

-Certain powered chairs allow the person to adjust independently the leg and backrest giving the person more choice of position.
+- Some powered chairs allow the person to adjust the leg and backrest independently, giving the person more choice of position.
 These are often referred to as ‘dual motor’ chairs as they have two motors instead of one to provide more choice of movement options

-Sitting with legs raised for periods can help reduce swelling of the lower limbs
+- Sitting with legs raised for periods of time can help reduce swelling of the lower limbs.

 Hoists are used to lift and transfer people who are unable to take their weight through their legs.
 There are a number of suppliers with designs from mobile battery powered versions to electrically powered hoists which may be permanently or temporarily installed.

 There are different designs of hoist available for different transfers; their use should only be implemented after assessment and training.

 Fitting the sling and transferring the heavier person can require considerable assistance by carers.